MartinStamenkovski/PrefsManager/README.md

 Small helper library for working with SharedPreferences.

+**Note:**
+ Your classes should conform to Parcelable or Serialazable

 Simple usage:

 **To keep it simple in Java we have made different functions for all the objects**